todologico/oncelarssl/README.md

 ## Oncelar SSL Localhost - Laravel 11 - MariaDB - phpMyAdmin - Docker
+## Development Environment for Linux
-##### - Last update 19/mayo/2024.
+##### - Last update 2024/05/24.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

-**Instalación no productiva:**

-Clonar el repositorio.

-Generar el nombre de dominio en el file /etc/hosts, como ser:
+**Non-productive Installation:**

+Clone the repository..

+Generate the domain name in the /etc/hosts file, such as:

 127.0.0.1 localhost.oncelar

-Generar el certificado dentro de la carpeta ssl con MKCERT:

-**Crea tu propia entidad certificadora "virtual" con un solo comando** mkcert es una pequeña utilidad creada por el "crack" programador italiano Filippo Valsorda.
-Filippo ha trabajado en Cloudflare en programación relacionada con la criptografía, y actualmente está en Google en Nueva York en el equipo del lenguaje Go y en proyectos de seguridad y criptografía.
-En junio de 2018 creó la utilidad llamada mkcert, que es gratuita y Open Source. mkcert permite crear certificados digitales para cualquier dominio, incluido localhost, que son siempre válidos para usar en la máquina local.
+Generate the certificate within the ssl folder using MKCERT:

+**Create your own "virtual" certificate authority with a single command** mkcert is a small utility created by the skilled Italian programmer Filippo Valsorda.
+Filippo has worked at Cloudflare on cryptography-related programming, and he is currently at Google in New York on the Go language team and involved in security and cryptography projects.
+In June 2018, he created the utility called mkcert, which is free and Open Source. mkcert allows you to create digital certificates for any domain, including localhost, which are always valid for use on the local machine.

 sudo apt install libnss3-tools
 wget -O mkcert https://github.com/FiloSottile/mkcert/releases/latest/download/mkcert-v1.4.4-linux-amd64